 After arriving in Rome, we grabbed a bite to eat and started our whirlwind tour of the city.
 It’s a surreal place and I wish we had more than one day to explore Rome and its ancient ruins.

 The high-speed trains in Italy are some of the finest in Europe, making it a breeze to bounce from one fine city to the next.
 If you’re coming to Italy, then Florence should really be on your must-see list.
 The city’s main train station, Santa Maria Novella, is just a 10-minute walk to the Piazza del Duomo, the historic heart of Florence.

 One of the coolest things about taking a train into Venice’s Santa Lucia station is the incredible view that awaits you when you step out and set eyes on the Grand Canal for the first time.
 It’s like in the Wizard of Oz when the film changes from black and white to color.
 Instantly everything is alive, shimmering with a romantic glow.

 Day 6: Paris, France

-If we’re going to Europe, then it is pretty much a given that we will spend a few days in Paris.
+If we’re going to Europe, then it’s pretty much a given that we’ll spend a few days in Paris.
 We just can’t get enough of the city.
-With seven main train stations, you could literally spend your whole trip just exploring the architecture and subculture that bustles about the historic stations on a daily basis.
+With 7 main train stations, you could literally spend your whole trip just exploring the architecture and subculture that bustles about the historic stations on a daily basis.

 Day 7: Munich, Germany